Free Downloadable Dolphin Themed Yoga Lesson Plan Package

 At the beginning of every 6 week yoga course, one of the handouts I give my students is always a “flowing yoga sequence”.
 Before we practice the sequence as a continuous flow, I get my students to practice them as Yin Yoga (also known as static yoga).

-The great thing about the Drag & Drop Yoga Lesson Planner is that you can create a yoga lesson plan within minutes and each asana (e.g. Boat Pose) includes every detail you need to teach the pose including:
+The great thing about the Yoga Genie Lesson Planner is that you can create a yoga lesson plan within minutes and each asana (e.g. Boat Pose) includes every detail you need to teach the pose including:

 - Teaching steps